lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 2. `sharesAmount` must not be zero.
 3. Staking must not be paused.
 4. External balance limit must not be exceeded.
+5. Staking rate limit must not be exhausted.

 *Effects*

 1. `externalShares += sharesAmount`
 2. Mint `sharesAmount` stETH shares to `receiver`.
 3. Total pooled ether increases by `sharesAmount * shareRate` (implicitly).
+4. Consumes staking rate limit of stETH corresponding to `sharesAmount`.

 *Events*
 `ExternalSharesMinted(receiver, sharesAmount)`.